Shailesh1808/HandwritingRecognition/README.md

-# HandwritingRecognition
+# Hand-to-text-recognition-matlab
-Recognize hand written text using matlab
+Hand to text recognition Using Matlab